 Here I grew up: Montreal, Canada

 My first memory: After looking at various options, I fell in love with this bar at the first sight.
 Right on the beach, among some other bars and restaurants, squeezed in between big tourist resorts.
 What really made up my mind was that I met Alexandra Montero (32), a local already working there.
 Now she is my General Manager and right hand.
 To have someone you can trust and who knows the local environment is essential.
 I think Alexandra sometimes wish I had chosen Costa Rica instead.
 My Spanish is improving by the day, but I still have to heavily rely on Alexandra.
 Especially when I’m about to freak out because of my lack of understanding the culture, Alexandra put me back on track.
-My best investment so far was to pay an English course for Alexandra, and she has become very fluent in short time.
-One of my main objectives moving down here was that I want to integrate in the culture, so now I guess it’s my turn to learn to speak Spanish properly.

 How do you find the best places to eat when you travel?
 I have been in different occupations in the food industry my whole life, so I tend to explore different options of both local and international cuisine, but I tend to lean towards small local places.